reclaimingmytime/schedule/README.md

 # schedule
 A PHP script that creates a course schedule based on an API.
 The script has been kept simple by design.

+Requires at least PHP 8.2.

 ## Functionality